A selection of our past projects

 Digital video sequenced in Python and OpenFrameworks

-General Intellect is a multi-channel video installation, first show MIX Digital Conference 2015, that generates narratives from video files produced by an online micro-labour force, Amazon’s Mechanical Turk (mTurk) service.
+General Intellect is a multi-channel video installation, first shown at MIX Digital Conference 2015, that generates narratives from video files produced by an online micro-labour force, Amazon’s Mechanical Turk (mTurk) service.
 Described as “an on-demand, scalable, human workforce to complete jobs that humans can do better than computers,” mTurk allows companies, or “requesters”, to post “Human Intelligence Tasks” (HITs), assignments that typically involve image analysis, online research, and writing.
 The majority of tasks take around one minute to complete and pay five-to-ten cents.
 Ultimately, HITs are used to train computers to respond and behave more like humans.

 The production of General Intellect involved commissioning mTurk workers to record videos of themselves for 1 minute of every hour between 9am and 5pm, for which they were compensated $3.
 The resulting videos are portraits of an extraordinary range of people, living conditions, and daily routines, featuring solitary individuals, their families, and their domestic environments.
 They are a diverse workforce, with representatives from around the globe.